MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 * remove red eyes from images taken using flash,
 * follow eye movements,
 * recognize scenery and
-* establish markers to overlay it with augmented reality, etc.
+* establish markers to overlay with augmented reality, etc.

 ### assimp
 The [THE ASSET IMPORTER LIBRARY](http://www.assimp.org/) supports loading and processing geometric scenes from various well known 3D formats.
 MeVisLab uses assimp to import these files and use the scenes directly in MeVisLab.